Evolving-AI-Lab/synthesizing/README.md

 * Install Caffe; follow the official [installation instructions](http://caffe.berkeleyvision.org/installation.html).
 * Build the Python bindings for Caffe
 * If you have an NVIDIA GPU, you can optionally build Caffe with the GPU option to make it run faster
-* Install [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) CLI on your system
+* Install [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) command-line interface on your system.

 ### Downloading models
 You will need to download a few models.
 There are `download.sh` scripts provided for your convenience.